aleksander-mendoza/aleksander-mendoza.github.io/_posts/2020-05-24-transducers.markdown

 #### Formal perspective

-The mathematical definition of Mealy-Moore hybrid machine is a tuple (Q,i,&Sigma;,&Gamma;,&delta;,F) where
+The mathematical definition of subsequential transducer is a tuple (Q,i,&Sigma;,&Gamma;,&delta;,F) where

 > Q is the set of states
 > i&isin;Q is the initial state